top of page

 Storm clouds over Maynard Mine trail in Indian Canyons Palm Springs

-We may be late for the party, but we finally bought tickets for 'Beyond Van Gogh: The Immersive Experience' at Empire Polo Club in Indio.
-Most of the experience involve walking from room to room where every surface is decorated with moving projections of Van Gogh's works in high resolution.
+Although we might be late to join, we have finally purchased tickets for 'Beyond Van Gogh: The Immersive Experience' at Empire Polo Club in Indio.
+The majority of the experience consists of walking through various rooms where every surface is adorned with high-resolution moving projections of Van Gogh's artworks.

 Beyond Van Gogh Immersive Experience